yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid-components-as-windows-services.markdown

 !GRA:Images2^ServicesManager.jpg!
 The tool can be started from Start->Programs->GigaSpaces XAP.NET->Tools->Windows Services Manager.
-(!) **Note:** This tool requires elevated permissions.
+{% exclamation %} **Note:** This tool requires elevated permissions.
 Make sure you run it with appropriate permissions.
 If you're using Windows Vista or later and UAC is turned on, it is recommended to use 'Run As Administrator' (for more info see: http://support.microsoft.com/kb/922708)

 # Advanced